WhitePhant0m/Tutorial-Repo/README.md

 # Tutorial-Repo

-This repository is meant to show how to use basic features of GitHub and to do version control with an Unity Project.
+This repository is made for a school project, for explaining how to use GitHub for version control for an Unity Project.